How many inhabitants in the world! One of the major lessons in world demographic history is that the growth of the world population is tearing.

 How many people are there in the world?
 For many nations, growth has already ended, and with the general decline in fertility, the rest of the planet will also stop its race to world overpopulation.
 Yes, the world population will slow down, the inhabitants around the world will be fewer: the statistics on the real number of inhabitants of the earth will no longer show any total increase.
 Far from it.

-There is no real counter that counts births and deaths in real time, but the historical series that allow the elaboration of world statistics do exist.
+There is no real counter that counts births and deaths in real time: the thing that comes closest to a system of world statistics in real time is worldometer.

 As can be seen from the demographic chart, the population in the world has experienced constant growth in the last few centuries.
 Until the second post-war period, around 1950.
 From that moment on, the population in the world started exponentially growing.
 The current world population is approaching the "peak" expected in less than 80 years, almost to a halt.
 At that point, the number of inhabitants of the earth should remain constant.
 It is hard to believe, but on the distribution of the increase in the earth's population the forecast has always been the same: population increase expected more and more in the big cities.